galaxyproject/training-material/topics/single-cell/tutorials/scrna-bioconductor-pbmc3k/tutorial.md

 > <comment-title></comment-title>
 >
-> For this task, a tool similar to the [Seurat Data Management](https://usegalaxy.eu/?tool_id=toolshed.g2.bx.psu.edu%2Frepos%2Fiuc%2Fseurat_data%2Fseurat_data%2F5.4.0%2Bgalaxy2&version=latest) tool method "Inspect Seurat Object" is needed.
+> For this task, a new tool similar to the [Seurat Data Management](https://usegalaxy.eu/?tool_id=toolshed.g2.bx.psu.edu%2Frepos%2Fiuc%2Fseurat_data%2Fseurat_data%2F5.4.0%2Bgalaxy2&version=latest) tool method "Inspect Seurat Object" is needed.
-> It seems worth starting a `SingleCellLoomExperiment Data Management` tool suite with that sort of utilities.
+> It seems worth starting a `SingleCellLoomExperiment Data Management` tool suite with that sort of miscellaneous utilities.
->
+{: .comment}

 In this instance, the summary view of the object looks as follows:
-{: .comment}

 ```
 class: SingleCellLoomExperiment